 Students may earn a general degree in CIT by completing the program requirements and any combination of electives.
-Students who wish to specialize may choose an area of emphasis and complete the specific electives for each.
-The four emphasis areas are Front End Development, Back End Developer, Cybersecurity and Programming.
+Students who wish to specialize may choose a pathway area and complete the specific electives for each.
+The four pathway areas are Front End Development, Back End Developer, Cybersecurity and Programming.